-The term 'Underwriting' is included in the Real Estate edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Underwriting' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Underwriting refers to a means of determining if a consumer is eligible or not for a particular kind of financial product.
 These products vary depending on the person’s or business’ requirements.
 They might include home mortgages, insurance coverage needs, business mortgages, lines of credit, or financing for venture start up projects.
 The bank or other financial institution undergoing the underwriting evaluation procedure will look into the odds of the business transaction successfully providing them with a profit in exchange for their offer of financial help.

 As banks and insurance firms go through the underwriting process, two different things will occur.
 The first of these is showing an interest in the project that the borrower is proposing for finance.
 They demonstrate this by offering the financial aid that the customer is requesting.
 Next, with a bank or institution underwriting an insurance policy, residential or commercial mortgage, or venture, they are looking to make money on their investment one day in the future.
 They might either gather these profits at one time in the form of a lump sum at a future date or little by little in monthly payments.
 In these underwriting activities, compensation is expected, which is commonly paid via finance charges or other fees.

 Underwriters contemplate more than simply the amount of risk that an applicant demonstrates.
 They also consider the potential risk that working with the new customer might bring to other customers of their company.
 In order to ensure that the bank or firm does not suffer too much harm to keep up with commitments made to already existing clients, they have developed underwriting standards.